-These ginger veggie wraps are fun new way to get your veggies.
+These ginger veggie wraps are a fun new way to get your veggies.
+Featuring lemon tahini and a spring roll skin, they’re as tasty as they are healthy!

 Wrapping them up in a spring roll skin, which is typically made from tapioca and rice starch, makes them seem more like a treat, versus simply eating the veggies with a fork.